telerik/winforms-docs/controls/ribbonbar/end-user-capabilities/collapsing-the-ribbonbar.md

 Double-clicking the selected main tab will collapse all of the groups and hide them from view.
 Double-clicking the selected main tab again will display the groups again<br>![ribbonbar-end-user-capabilities-collapsing-the-ribbonbar 005](images/ribbonbar-end-user-capabilities-collapsing-the-ribbonbar005.png)

+## Skipping the No-Text Mode

+The **RibbonBarElement** offers the **ItemVisiblityStateChanging** event that gives you the opportunity to control whether a certain collapsing state is allowed or not.
+The **ItemVisiblityStateChangingEventArgs** gives you access to the **NextVisibilityState**.
+The available states are:
+ * Expanded

+ * SmallImages

+ * NoText

+ * Collapsed

+ * ItemCollapsed

+You can cancel the event if the next state is restricted.

 ## See Also

 * [Structure]({%slug winforms/ribbonbar/structure%})